How to Make Wheat Gluten Meat (Seitan)

 Gluten is a group of proteins found in wheat, barley, rye, and spelt grain.
 Mixing the flour made from one of these grains with water will result in a sticky, slightly elastic dough.
 Gluten is what gives bread the ability to rise and provides the pleasure that comes with chewing a well-baked crust.

-Gluten is also a common descriptor for a vegan 'meat' analogue, or plant-based alternative to meat.
+Gluten is also a common descriptor for a vegan 'meat' analogue (a plant-based alternative to meat).
 For the purposes of keeping things simple, I will refer to the vegan meat made with wheat as 'wheat gluten meat'.

 Wheat gluten meat is also commonly referred to as seitan (say-TAN).

 Gluten and Celiac Disease

 Gluten is also a toxic protein for anyone who has celiac disease.
 Celiacs are generally tested and placed on a diet that restricts any of the grains with gluten in them.
 Sometimes the proteins in corn and other grains are also problematic and removed from the diet.
 It is estimated that 1% of people in North America are celiac, and another 1% of people have adverse reactions to gluten and are gluten-sensitive or gluten-allergic.

 My husband and I were a young couple with a baby the first time I ate wheat gluten meat.
 We were invited to eat at his Seventh-day Adventist pastor's home.
 The casserole was a creamy mushroom-noodle type dish.
 It smelled wonderful and tasted very nice, also.
 I kept commenting that it "tastes just like real chicken!"